spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 ### JS Style Guidelines

 Below are some of the most common JavaScript style conventions.
-We expect you to follow them from now on..

 * Always use semi-colons.
 * Use camelCase for variable naming.